geological-survey-of-queensland/geological-properties-database/README.md

 Figure 1: Geological properties data model</p>

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative feature.
-We underake a survey on the feature, either as a whole feature, or on subsets of the feature.
+We undertake a survey on the feature, either as a whole feature, or on subsets of the feature.
 The survey yields samples.
 We conduct observations on the samples using a particular procedure.
 The observation yields results as measured values.
 We interpret the results to understand the geological properties of the feature.

 ### Definitions